Home > US > All U.S. Products > U.S. Footwear > Boots & Shoes >

 Product Description Sizing Information

 There will be no restock of US Made boots.
-The factory has decided to downsize and private label boots like ours will no longer be offered.
-We are looking outside of the US for options, but we have no idea when or if we'll be able to replace these boots.
+That factory has decided to downsize and private label boots like ours will no longer be offered.

-Brand new, American made reproduction of the standard issue boot worn by soldiers and airmen throughout the Second World War.
+Brand new reproduction of the standard issue boot worn by soldiers and airmen throughout the Second World War.
 These are commonly called "Type II Service Shoes", but we are using "Service Shoes, Rubber Taps" which is the actual name from the Quartermaster Catalog since that's how we have labeled their boxes for historical accuracy.

 History: From the late 1930's until late 1941, personnel of the US Army were all issued the Type I Service Shoe, which is this style of boot with leather soles.
 The Army introduced an improved version, the Type II, which had a rubber heel and tap (half sole) in the Fall of 1941.
 The Service Shoes were made from polished, grain-side out leather, painted cordovan brown.
 (Yes, there is leather paint.)
 They have welt soles, toe caps with brogue holes, no internal toe box, 7-9 pairs of eyelets, and leather full sole.
 The change to rubber taps and heel was predicted to double the life of the boots.
 The taps are reinforced with brass (later steel and zinc were used) nails.
 Service Shoes were intended to be worn with leggings for field use, and alone for when not in field conditions.